 This week’s dev branch version brings you improvements to ProcessWire’s $input->cookie API variable, adds a new hook, and now lets you modify system URLs and paths at runtime, along with a few examples to demonstrate just how useful this can be.
 More

-ProcessWire Weekly #462 In the 462nd issue of ProcessWire Weekly we'll cover the latest core updates, check out a new third party module called Template Access Log, and more.
+ProcessWire Weekly #523 In the 523rd issue of ProcessWire Weekly we'll check out what's new in the core this week, share some new module related news, and more.
 Read on!

 Subscribe to weekly ProcessWire news